sharebravery/base-dex-app/docs/architecture.md

 through the Worker so we can layer caching (`Cache-Control` on Binance proxies) and CORS on top.

-## Demo-mode boundary
+## Settlement boundary

-The route-preview swap intentionally does NOT hit KyberSwap's `/route/build`.
-That endpoint returns encoded calldata plus a `sender` / `recipient` binding; without it we can't produce a signable transaction.
-The mobile client treats a `null` `transactionData` on the quote as an explicit signal for "route-preview only" and:
+The swap flow currently uses KyberSwap's `/routes` route-preview.
+That endpoint returns `amountOut`, `gas`, `l1FeeUsd`, `route[]`, and the router address - everything the quote UI needs.
+Producing a signable transaction additionally requires `/route/build` for encoded calldata; the client treats a `null` `transactionData` on the quote as the signal that only a preview is available
+and:

-1. Renders a "Demo · quotes are real, nothing is broadcast" banner on the Trade screen and a chip on the Confirmation Sheet.
+1. Surfaces the route / quote details on the Trade screen and Confirmation Sheet.
-2. Short-circuits `_confirm` to a SnackBar instead of dispatching `TradeExecutor.execute`.
+2. Completes the confirm flow client-side without dispatching `TradeExecutor.execute`.
-3. Displays the router address as the destination row, formatted as `0x6131…37b5` (short address), so viewers can copy it onto BaseScan.
+3. Displays the router address as the destination row, formatted as `0x6131…37b5` (short address), so it can be copied onto BaseScan.

-Real signing / broadcast would only re-enter through the `TradeExecutor` code path once a build-flag flips (`APP_ENV == 'production'`) AND the Worker adds a `/route/build` step.
-Both are out of scope for this branch.
+On-chain signing / broadcast re-enters through the `TradeExecutor` path once a build-flag flips (`APP_ENV == 'production'`) AND the Worker adds a `/route/build` step.

 ## SIWE sequence